salesforce/design-system-react/CONTRIBUTING.md

 ## Contributing process
 1. Read the [Codebase Overview](docs/codebase-overview.md) to learn concepts and best practices for the codebase and to confirm it is within project scope.
 1. Create a new issue before starting your solution to keep track of what you are trying to contribute.
-That way, we can also offer suggestions or let you know if there is already an effort in progress.
+That way, we can offer suggestions, collaborate on a public API (props), or let you know if there is already an effort in progress.
 1. Fork this repository, clone your fork locally.
 Create a topic branch locally.
 1. Add the new component to the `/components` folder
 1. Add the component name to `/components/constants.js`